dickravison/aws-sftp-ha/README.md

 # HA SFTP in AWS

-This will create an EC2 ASG behind a NLB and syncs uploads from a users upload directory into S3.
+This will create an EC2 ASG behind an NLB and syncs uploads from each of the SFTP user's upload directory into S3.
 This will allow users to auth with both SSH keys and passwords.
 You can only access the backend EC2 instances using SSM, there is no direct SSH access other than SFTP.

 DDoS protection is provided automatically by AWS Shield Standard as this is applied to NLBs.

 The CIDR range for the VPC is decided by what 'stage' is defined in the Stage variable.
-A local mapping in the vpc.tf file is then used to determine what CIDR range is used in the VPC and then the corresponding public and private subnets.
+A local mapping in the `vpc.tf` file is then used to determine what CIDR range is used in the VPC and then the corresponding public and private subnets.

 ```
   cidr_range = {